OpenDreamKit/OpenDreamKit.github.io/_posts/2016-07-09-position-grenoble.md

 # Duration

-For 2 years starting early 2017.
+For 2 years (one year renewable) starting early 2017.
 Interviews will be run in December 16 and January 17.

 # Salary

-Approx. 2000 € of monthly *salaire net* (salary after non-wage labour cost but before income tax).
-Equivalently, this is a yearly *salaire brut* of approx. 35000 €.
+Approx. 2200 € of monthly *salaire net* (salary after non-wage labour cost but before income tax).

 # Location